 Failure to Notify

-Any student failing to provide written notification to the Office of the Registrar of their complete withdrawal from a course or slate of courses will be assessed full tuition fees units for those registered courses and receive grades of “F” on their transcript.
+Any student failing to provide written notification to the Office of the Registrar of their complete withdrawal from a course or slate of courses will be assessed full tuition fee units for those registered courses and receive grades of F on their transcript.

-Payments can be made by cash, debit card, cheque, American Express, Mastercard, Visa, wire transfer, or money order.
-Please ensure that the correct student number is written on the face of all cheques and money orders submitted to the University.
+Payments can be made by cash, debit card, cheque, American Express, MasterCard, Visa, wire transfer, or money order.
+Please ensure that the correct student number is written on the face of all cheques and money orders submitted.
 Fees may be paid by the following methods:

 - by mail: cheques or money orders should be made payable to the University of Northern British Columbia and must reach UNBC by the due date.
 Cheques or money orders are requested in Canadian funds drawn on a Canadian bank.
 The University is not responsible for payments lost in the mail.

-- in person: at the Cashier's Office located on Student Services Street during regular business hours.
-Tuition payments are also accepted at UNBC's regional offices in Terrace, Fort St. John and Quesnel.
+- in person: at the Cashier’s Office during hours of operation.
+Tuition payments are also accepted at UNBC’s regional offices in Terrace, Fort St. John and Quesnel.

-- by American Express, Mastercard, Visa, or Debit Card: will be accepted in person by the Cashier.
+- American Express, MasterCard, Visa, or Interac Debit Card will be accepted in person by the Cashier, or online at the UNBC website.

-Due to the semester fee payment schedule (see Fees), there is normally no refund of fees for graduate students who withdraw from courses.
-If no course registration exists, registration must be maintained by registering in either the thesis or project.
-If there is a credit on a student’s account and a refund request is made, allow two to three weeks for processing.
+Due to the semester fee payment schedule, there is normally no refund of fees for graduate students who withdraw from courses.
+If no course registration exists, registration must be maintained by registering in either the thesis or project (except for students in course-based programs without course offerings in the May semester).

 Fee Reduction Schedule for Course Revision Period: For Non-Degree Graduate Students